ramiskaramatov/PulseTruck---Workout-App/README.md

 # PulseTruck---Workout-App
-🏋️‍♂️ PulseTrack - workout tracking app.
-Logs workouts, track progress, and build discipline.
-Designed to help users stay consistent, motivated, and in control of their fitness journey — all in one streamlined interface.
+Workout tracker for logging sessions, tracking progress, and building consistency.
+Helps users to stay consistent, motivated, and in control of their fitness journey — all in one streamlined interface.